Recent Volatility in U.S. Fertilizer Prices

 While higher farm commodity prices in 2008 offset much of the negative effect of higher fertilizer prices on farm incomes, fertilizer prices in the U.S. do not necessarily move in tandem with food and feed grain prices.
 Fertilizer prices approaching those experienced in late 2007, caused mainly by global demand and tight supply factors, might be sustainable even if U.S. and world commodity prices continue to soften.

 With lower crop prices, high fertilizer prices would place downward pressure on farmers’ net returns.
 Farms with higher than average fertilizer costs, a greater need to use fertilizers on the crops they grow, and/or a limited ability to either move away from fertilizer-intensive crops or substitute other inputs will be especially vulnerable if fertilizer prices increase once again.

 Factors Contributing to the Recent Increase in U.S. Fertilizer Prices, 2002-08 , by Wen-yuan Huang, USDA, Economic Research Service, February 2009

-Fertilizer Use and Price , USDA, Economic Research Service, February 2018
+Fertilizer Use and Price , by Roberto Mosheim, USDA, Economic Research Service, August 2019

 Impact of Rising Natural Gas Prices on U.S. Ammonia Supply , by Wen-yuan Huang, USDA, Economic Research Service, August 2007